boazsegev/iodine/SPEC-Websocket-Draft.md

     Simply put, when choosing between conforming servers, the application doesn’t need to have any knowledge about the chosen server.

-2. To Support “native" (server-side) WebSocket and EventSource (SSE) connections and using application side callbacks.
+2. To support “native" (server-side) WebSocket and EventSource (SSE) connections and using application side callbacks.

-    Simply put, to make it easy for applications to accept WebSocket and EventSource (SSE) connections from WebSocket and EventSource clients (commonly browsers).
+    Simply put, to make it easy for applications to accept WebSocket and EventSource (SSE) connections from WebSocket and EventSource clients (commonly browsers) while abstracting away any transport layer details.

 3. Allow applications to use WebSocket and EventSource (SSE) on HTTP/2 servers.
 Note: current `hijack` practices will break network connections when attempting to implement EventSource (SSE).